qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 git checkout release-3.11
 ```

-If you do not have internet connectivity please either copy the RPM to a disconnected repo or grab a tarball that holds the openshift-ansible source and then extract to the home directory on the ansible machine.
-We will assume that the version is the same mentioned in this Documentation.
+If you are disconnected then the openshift-ansible repo will need to be tarballed up and then extract to the home directory on the ansible machine.
+We will assume that the version is the same mentioned in this Documentation, 3.11.

 `tar xvfz openshift-ansible.tgz`